WickedTree/hangupsbotPLUS/README.md

 `/bot version`
-* Bot replies with the version number of the framework
+* Bot replies with the version number of the framework `/bot update`
+* Bot will update itself and restart.

 A full list of commands supported by the base framework is available at the [**Core Commands**](https://github.com/hangoutsbot/hangoutsbot/wiki/Core-Commands)